Tooth decay: Enamel

 Tooth enamel is a highly mineralized acellular tissue, and caries act upon it through a chemical process brought on by the acidic environment produced by bacteria.
 As the bacteria consume the sugar and use it for their own energy, they produce lactic acid.
 The effects of this process include the demineralization of crystals in the enamel, caused by acids, over time, until the bacteria physically penetrate the dentin.
 Enamel rods, which are the basic unit of the enamel structure, run perpendicularly from the surface of the tooth to the dentin.
-Since demineralization of enamel by caries follows the direction of the enamel rods, the different triangular patterns between pit and fissure and smooth-surface caries develop in the enamel because the orientation of enamel rods are different in the two areas of the tooth.
+Since demineralization of enamel by caries follows the direction of the enamel rods, the different triangular patterns between pit and fissure and smooth-surface caries develop in the enamel because the orientation of enamel rods is different in the two areas of the tooth.

 As the enamel loses minerals, and dental caries progresses, the enamel develops several distinct zones, visible under a light microscope.
 From the deepest layer of the enamel to the enamel surface, the identified areas are the translucent zone, dark zones, body of the lesion, and surface zone.
 The translucent zone is the first visible sign of caries and coincides with a one to two percent loss of minerals.
 A slight remineralization of enamel occurs in the dark zone, which serves as an example of how the development of dental caries is an active process with alternating changes.
 The area of greatest demineralization and destruction is in the body of the lesion itself.
 The surface zone remains relatively mineralized until the loss of tooth structure results in a cavitation.

 Dentin

 Unlike enamel, the dentin reacts to the progression of dental caries.
 After tooth formation, the ameloblasts, which produce enamel, are destroyed once enamel formation is complete and thus cannot later regenerate enamel after its destruction.
 On the other hand, dentin is produced continuously throughout life by odontoblasts, which reside at the border between the pulp and dentin.
 Since odontoblasts are present, a stimulus, such as caries, can trigger a biological response.
 These defense mechanisms include the formation of sclerotic and tertiary dentin.

 In dentin, from the deepest layer to the enamel, the distinct areas affected by caries are the advancing front, the zone of bacterial penetration, and the zone of destruction.
 The advancing front represents a zone of demineralized dentin due to acid and has no bacteria present.
-The zones of bacterial penetration and destruction are the locations of invading bacteria and ultimately the decomposition of dentin.
+The zones of bacterial penetration and destruction are the locations of invading bacteria and ultimately dentin decomposition.
 The zone of destruction has a more mixed bacterial population where proteolytic enzymes have destroyed the organic matrix.
 The innermost dentin caries has been reversibly attacked because the collagen matrix is not severely damaged, giving it potential for repair.

 The faster spread of caries through dentin creates this triangular appearance in smooth surface caries.